Section 172 report, engagement with stakeholders, cross reference to other disclosures and to governance

 Section 172 statement

-Board members are required by law to promote the success of their company for the benefit of both shareholders and wider stakeholders, including employees, suppliers and society.
+Board members are required by law to promote the success of their company for the benefit of shareholders whilst having regard for other Section 172 factors as set out below.
 This statement meets the requirement, as set out in Section 172 and Section 414CZA of the Companies Act 2006 (Act).
-It summarises how, during 2023, our Directors addressed the matters set out in Section 172(1) (a) to (f) of the Act when performing their duties.
+It summarises how, during 2024, our Directors addressed the matters set out in Section 172(1) (a) to (f) of the Act when performing their duties.

 The Board considers that this statement focuses on those risks and opportunities that are strategically important to GSK, consistent with the Group’s size and complexity.
 This allows it to properly understand the potential effects of the decisions it makes on all stakeholders.